gaurdian2701/OpenGL_Beginner/README.md

-# OpenGL_Beginner
+# OpenGL-stuff
-A repo for learning OpenGL
+A repo I made for openGL references